staabm/staabm.github.io/_posts/2024-10-19-phpunit-codesprint-munich.md

 - [PR #5998: Do not run `--SKIPIF--` section of PHPT test in separate process when not required](https://github.com/sebastianbergmann/phpunit/pull/5998)
 - [PR #5995: Do not run `--CLEAN--` section of PHPT test in separate process when it is free of side effects that modify the parent process](https://github.com/sebastianbergmann/phpunit/pull/5999)

-My testing suggested that each process creation we can avoid on macOs saves us 25-30ms.
+My testing suggested that each process creation we can avoid on macOS saves us 25-30ms.
 On Windows its about 40-50ms.
 These patches will be released with PHPUnit 11.5.0.

 ProTip™: In the future try to prevent use of `die()` or `exit()` in `--SKIPIF--` sections of PHPT tests,